Europe: Major cities and urban areas

 The three largest urban areas of Europe are Moscow, London and Paris.
 All have over 10 million residents, and as such have been described as megacities.
 While Istanbul has the highest total city population, it lies partly in Asia.
 64.9% of the residents live on the European side and 35.1% on the Asian side.

-The next largest cities in order of population are Madrid, Saint Petersburg, Milan, Barcelona, Berlin, and Rome each having over 3 million residents.
+The next largest cities in order of population are Madrid, Saint Petersburg, Milan, Barcelona, Berlin, and Rome each having over three million residents.

-When considering the commuter belts or metropolitan areas, within Europe (for which comparable data is available) Moscow covers the largest population, followed in order by Istanbul, London, Paris, Madrid, Milan, Ruhr Area, Saint Petersburg, Rhein-Süd, Barcelona and Berlin.
+When considering the commuter belts or metropolitan areas within Europe (for which comparable data is available), Moscow covers the largest population, followed in order by Istanbul, London, Paris, Madrid, Milan, Ruhr Area, Saint Petersburg, Rhein-Süd, Barcelona and Berlin.

 Culture

 "Europe" as a cultural concept is substantially derived from the shared heritage of ancient Greece and the Roman Empire and its cultures.
 The boundaries of Europe were historically understood as those of Christendom (or more specifically Latin Christendom), as established or defended throughout the medieval and early modern history of Europe, especially against Islam, as in the Reconquista and the Ottoman wars in Europe.

-This shared cultural heritage is combined by overlapping indigenous national cultures and folklores, roughly divided into Slavic, Latin (Romance) and Germanic, but with several components not part of either of these group (notably Greek, Basque and Celtic).
-Historically, special examples with overlapping cultures are Strasbourg with Latin (Romance) and Germanic or Trieste with Latin, Slavic and Germanic roots.
+This shared cultural heritage is combined by overlapping indigenous national cultures and folklores, roughly divided into Slavic, Latin (Romance) and Germanic, but with several components not part of either of these groups (notably Greek, Basque and Celtic).
+Historically, special examples with overlapping cultures are Strasbourg with Latin (Romance) and Germanic, or Trieste with Latin, Slavic and Germanic roots.

 Cultural contacts and mixtures shape a large part of the regional cultures of Europe.
 Europe is often described as "maximum cultural diversity with minimal geographical distances".

-Different cultural events are organized in Europe, with the aim of bringing different cultures closer together and raising awareness of their importance, such as the European Capital of Culture, the European Region of Gastronomy, the European Youth Capital and the European Capital of Sport.
+Different cultural events are organised in Europe, with the aim of bringing different cultures closer together and raising awareness of their importance, such as the European Capital of Culture, the European Region of Gastronomy, the European Youth Capital and the European Capital of Sport.

 Sport

+Sport in Europe tends to be highly organised with many sports having professional leagues.
+The origins of many of the world's most popular sports today lie in the codification of many traditional games, especially in the United Kingdom.
+However, a paradoxical feature of European sport is the extent to which local, regional and national variations continue to exist, and even in some instances to predominate.

+Social dimension

+In Europe many people are unable to access basic social conditions, which makes it harder for them to thrive and flourish.
+Access to basic necessities can be compromised, for example 10% of Europeans spend at least 40% of household income on housing.
+75 million Europeans feel socially isolated.
+From the 1980s income inequality has been rising and wage shares have been falling.
+In 2016, the richest 20% of households earned over five times more than the poorest 20%.
+Many workers experience stagnant real wages and precarious work is common even for essential workers.